-Groups in ECLAP are used both as a way to aggregate users around a specific topic (i.e., the working group on providing the different names that were marked as synonyms, the possible links to dbPedia records for the same name, link to the ECLAP user with the same name and links to the content quoting this name (or its synonyms).
+Each name found in the metadata during the Named Entity Recognition phase is accessible with an RDF description providing the different names that were marked as synonyms, the possible links to dbPedia records for the same name, link to the ECLAP user with the same name and links to the content quoting this name (or its synonyms).
 The links to dbPedia are made via the rdfs:seeAlso property and not with the more semantically strong owl:sameAs, since it happens that many links on dbPedia are found for the same name and when linking all of them with the sameAs property, this make them all equivalent.